pivotal-cf/docs-gitlab/ssh.html.md

 owner: London Services
 ---

 The GitLab Enterprise tile supports SSH access directly to GitLab nodes.
-All nodes share a SSH host-key that is generated securely by the tile.
+All nodes share an SSH host-key that is generated securely by the tile.

 GitLab users will need to add an SSH key to their account by following the guide on [gitlab.com](http://doc.gitlab.com/ee/ssh/README.html) before they can access git functionality via SSH.